When I first started cold emailing, I could barely get a response from anybody.

 Doesn’t that sound better than saying, “We offer link building and on-page optimization”?
 Of course, it does.
 Now, you should state the exact services, but always keep in mind what a prospect cares about — results.

 I’d recommend offering insight about the prospect’s SEO by using tools like SEMrush.

-Based on the above data, you could use the following email template.
+Based on the above data, you could use the following SEO cold email script.

 Hey Prospect Name,